Osmundastrum cinnamomeum

-Characteristics
+The cinnamon fern mainly inhabits swamps, bogs and moist woodlands.
+It also thrives in open meadows as a dominant species.
+The fern often grows in wet savannas, wetlands, floodplains, marshes, dry-mesic forests and subtropical prairies.
+The cinnamon fern is a highly successful species and can thrive in temperate, subtropical and tropical ecosystems.

+Description

-Osmundastrum cinnamomeum is a deciduous herbaceous plant that produces separate fertile and sterile fronds.
+Osmundastrum cinnamomeum is a semi evergreen but usually deciduous herbaceous plant that produces separate fertile and sterile fronds.
 The sterile fronds are spreading, 30–150 cm tall and 15–20 cm broad, pinnate, with pinnae 5–10 cm long and 2–2.5 cm broad, deeply lobed (so the fronds are nearly, but not quite, bipinnate).
 The fertile spore-bearing fronds are erect and shorter, 20–45 cm tall; they become cinnamon-colored, which gives the species its name.
 The fertile leaves appear first; their green color slowly becomes brown as the season progresses and the spores are dropped.
 The spore-bearing stems persist after the sterile fronds are killed by frost, until the next season.
 The spores must develop within a few weeks or fail.

+It has shallow, black, fibrous roots, and its rhizome, like that of its close relatives, can be trunk-like and erect.

 The Osmundastrum cinnamomeum fern forms huge clonal colonies in swampy areas.
 These ferns form massive rootstocks with densely matted, wiry roots.
 This root mass is an excellent substrate for many epiphytal plants.
 They are often harvested as osmunda fiber and used horticulturally, especially in propagating and growing orchids.
-Cinnamon Ferns do not actually produce cinnamon; they are named for the color of the fertile fronds.
+Cinnamon ferns do not actually produce cinnamon; they are named for the color of the fertile fronds.

-Classification

-Traditionally, this plant has been classified as Osmunda cinnamomea L. However, recent genetic and morphological evidence (Metzgar et al. 2008; Jud et al. 2008) clearly demonstrate that the cinnamon fern is a sister species to the entire rest of the living Osmundaceae.
-Cladistically, it is either necessary then to include all species of the Osmundaceae, including Todea and Leptopteris in the genus Osmunda, or else it is necessary to segregate the genus Osmundastrum.
-O. cinnamomeum is the sole living species in the genus, although it is possible that some additional fossils should be assigned to Osmundastrum.
+Chlorophyll synthesis in Cinnamon fern leaf primordia is regulated by phytochrome (red/far-red light response) and a blue-light-absorbing pigment system.
+Blue light suppressed elongation, while far-red promoted it, indicating multiple pigment systems regulate development.